codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 Customers should have the option to revoke access to integrations through the product's UI.
 It's important to inform customers about potential impacts when removing access.
 I.e. Impacting other products.

-Also, it's important to consider data retention processes when a customer disconnects.
+It is also important to consider data retention processes when a customer disconnects.
 If the customer has granted access for their data to be used in multiple products, keep in mind that access might still be needed for another product.

 Codat provides the capability to remove/delete historical data via a specific endpoint.